ZHAO Research Laboratory

 Xu et al, J Mol.
 Biol.
 2019, 431, 673-686.

-Mitochondria are critical for energy production, cell signaling, and the biosynthesis of protein cofactors in higher eukaryotic cells.
-The mitochondrial DNA (mtDNA) genome is indispensable for mitochondrial function because it encodes protein subunits of the electron transport chain and a full set of transfer and ribosomal RNAs. mtDNA degradation is an essential mechanism in mitochondrial genomic maintenance and damage response.
+Mitochondria are vital organelles, essential for energy production, cell signaling, and protein cofactor biosynthesis in higher eukaryotic cells.
+Their function is critically dependent on the mitochondrial DNA (mtDNA) genome, which encodes core subunits of the electron transport chain, as well as ribosomal and transfer RNAs. mtDNA degradation is a fundamental mechanism required for mitochondrial genomic maintenance and damage response.

 Mitochondrial DNA degradation